JLefortBesnard/JLefortBesnard.github.io/_posts/2019-05-26-FlashFirmware.md

 I didn't but you might also need Samsung <a href="https://androidmtk.com/download-samsung-usb-drivers">USB drivers</a>.

-Ok, you are all set, lety's do this.
+Ok, you are all set, let's do this.

 Boot your tablet into download mode by pressing and holding the power key + the volume down key + the home key until this screen appears: